mpdf/mpdf.github.io/what-else-can-i-do/images.md

 <li>textlength, lengthadjust, toap or textPath</li>
 <li>gradient on stroke</li>
 </ul>

-<p>Note: SVG images can be embedded within the HTML code.
-They may be a useful way to deal with some presentation issues not supported by HTML/CSS e.g. Text used with a transformation, or text used as a clipPath e.g.</p>
+Note: SVG images can be embedded within the HTML code.
+They may be a useful way to deal with some presentation issues not supported by HTML/CSS e.g. Text used with a transformation, or text used as a clipPath e.g.

 {% highlight php %}
 <body>